aarneranta/chalmers-advanced-python/labs/lab3/README.md

 ## The task

-We will follow a standard line of work for the `django` network.
+We will follow a standard line of work for the `django` package.
 There are several tutorials available, for instance,

 - [Django Girls Tutorial](https://tutorial.djangogirls.org/en/), partly followed in this document
 - [w3schools Django Tutorial](https://www.w3schools.com/django/), more concise
 - [Official Django Tutorial](https://docs.djangoproject.com/en/3.2/intro/tutorial01/), more details and options

-You can look at these for more information, but this lab spec is aimed to be self-contained and sufficient for the lab.
+You can look at these for more information, but this document is aimed to be self-contained and sufficient for the lab.

 ### Files to write